AndreGava/AndreGava/README.md

 ### Hello, I'm André Luiz Gava Moraes! 👋
 **Senior Full Stack Developer | Laravel Specialist**
 <br>
-Welcome to my profile! [cite_start]I have a degree in Information Systems [cite: 90] and am passionate about building high-performance, scalable solutions.
+Welcome to my profile!
+I have a degree in Information Systems and am passionate about building high-performance, scalable solutions.

 <p align="center">
  <a href="#-about-me">About Me</a> •